 Jason, nicknamed Spuds, by his closest friends, seldomly declined an invitation to a life celebration, a sporting event, or a simple gathering of loved ones.
 He was a loyal fan to several sports teams including the Buffalo Bills, Buffalo Sabres, New York Mets, Syracuse Orangemen and more.
 Throughout his teenage years, he proudly served as Captain of his hockey and baseball teams, and held positions as Center and Pitcher, respectively.
 Spuds underwent shoulder surgery and after a long recovery, he continued his greatest passion of playing sports in local leagues across Softball, Volleyball, Bowling, Roller Hockey, and I'd be remiss if I didn't mention his participation in a Darts league.
 Spuds was no stranger to a leisurely Saturday afternoon on the golf course or driving range.
 He also organized and participated in many fundraisers to support local teams and charities

 We have created the S.P.U.D.S.
-(Suicide Prevention & Understanding Different Signs) campaign to support national and local chapters that focus on research and raising awareness around depression, mental health and suicide prevention.
+(Suicide Prevention & Understanding Different Signs) campaign to raise awareness around depression, mental health and suicide prevention.
 Together, we must eradicate the negative stigma associated with mental health to provide comfort and confidence for those in need and seeking treatment.

 Though heartbroken, we try to move forward and fill our lives with the things that he enjoyed most; laughter, loyalty, empathy with bottomless love and compassion.
 Sadly, we know Jay's story is not uncommon, and it teaches us that there is much more that must be done to study and prevent suicide.
 Suicide is a complicated issue, and without a group effort, we have no hope of understanding and stopping it.
 As a family, we have joined the fight against suicide, and we would love for you to join it with us.